 Initially, following a hair transplant, the grafts are extremely fragile1.
 It takes 2 weeks for them to become secure within the scalp.
 Applying a razor or hair trimmer directly to the scalp too early would irritate the scalp and potentially damage grafts.
 It could even increase the risk of infection.

 We recommend waiting at least 1 month before shaving after a hair transplant.
 It’s best to let the scalp fully heal, ensuring the scabbing, redness, and swelling have subsided.
 If you notice any signs of infection, you should avoid shaving.
-The infection must be treated first before applying a razor to the region.
+The infection must be treated before using a razor on the region.
 This guidance applies for both donor and recipient sites of a hair transplant.

 Look for the characteristic signs of healing before shaving your head.
 These include: